 Finish Your Face-to-Face Requirements

-Clinicals are an important component of any nursing program.
+Clinicals are a critical component of any nursing program.
 In these special learning arrangements, nursing students will go to a healthcare facility and work under the supervision of a preceptor.
 Students will engage in physical tasks that they are likely to encounter as an RN.

 1. Community Nursing: